sebaschen/Machine_Learning_Projects/README.md

-# Basic Machine Learning Concepts and Projects Practice
+# Machine Learning Concepts and Projects

 ## Review of the basic concepts of machine learning